Pasta Risotto – Absorption Method to Cook Pasta

 Spaghetti Risotto with Baby Spinach and Mushrooms, the recipe, comments, and photos were shared with me by Karen Calanchini, Food Stylist and Photographer, of Redding, CA.

-1 package dried shitake mushroom, rehydrated in warm water for 30 minutes
+- 1 package dried shitake mushrooms, rehydrated in warm water for 30 minutes

 Drain shitakes mushroom of water, gently squeeze the water out, remove the stems, and slice into medium-thick slices.
 Wipe off any dirt from the white mushrooms and slice into medium-thick slices.
 Set mushrooms aside.